-Right now there’s only one AMD Vega II card, the Radeon VII, and that will launch at $699 (about £550, AU$980), bundled with three games.
+Right now there’s only one AMD Vega II card, the Radeon VII, and that has launched at $699 (£649, AU$1,109), bundled with three games.
 We’re sure that AMD will fill out the product stack with lower priced GPUs in the future, but we don’t know what the pricing will look like quite yet.
 However, you can probably assume it’s going to compete with Nvidia’s Turing product stack directly.

 AMD Vega II specs

 The switch from a 14nm process to a 7nm process allows AMD to pack even more power into each GPU.
 For its graphics cards, this move means more transistors in each GPU without having to increase the die size or the power requirements.

 And, the AMD Radeon VII is the fist 7nm graphics card for gamers, with 3,840 stream processors, 16GB HBM2 VRAM and 1TB/s of memory bandwidth.
 This goes directly against the Nvidia GeForce RTX 2080, which has 2,944 CUDA cores, 8GB of GDDR6 VRAM and 448GB/s of memory bandwidth.

 The Radeon VII will definitely outperform its competitor in some workloads thanks to sheer horsepower.
 But, it’s especially going to shine in creative workloads, meaning that it’s going to be the best graphics card for hobbyist video editors and content creators who don’t have the cash to drop on a professional product.

 But, the AMD Radeon VII won’t offer the double-precision capabilities that the enterprise Radeon MI60 does, according to ExtremeTech, so it’s still very much a consumer graphics card.